Billy Murray (actor): Personal life

 Murray has four children.
 A son and daughter from his first marriage to Maureen, and two daughters from his second marriage to Elaine.
 Jaime Murray, one of his daughters from his second marriage is an actress who is best known for starring in the television series Hustle, as well as playing Lila Tournay in season two of Dexter.

-In 1998, Murray appeared in court after he and 3 other men allegedly attacked two men who they believed were supplying drugs to their daughters.
+In 1998, Murray appeared in court after he and three other men allegedly attacked two men who they believed were supplying drugs to their daughters.
 Murray said that he suffered a nervous breakdown and slept rough on the set of The Bill for months as a court order banned him from living in his home county of Essex after he was charged with intimidating a witness involved in the case.
 He also admitted that the court case had put a strain on his marriage.
 Murray was cleared of assault, having claimed that at the time he was "suffering from a mouth abscess and a cracked collarbone and was in no condition to hit anyone".

 One of the men attacked was quoted as saying that they wished the case had never gone to court, stating "I deserved everything I got".
+In June of that year, his daughter Lizzie almost committed suicide via overdose.
+She survived and Murray was assured her life wasn't in any danger.

 In April 2011, it was reported that Murray had been charged with assault of his wife and daughter.
 In July 2011, it was confirmed that the assault case against Murray had been dropped.

 Outside of acting, Murray is involved in property investment and owns and rents out lock-ups, flats and garages across East London.

 He is a West Ham United football club fan, and a supporter of the Conservative Party.